 For starters, as we mentioned earlier, Park Savers has been saving people money with our discount tickets for Universal Studios in Florida and Walt Disney World (Disneyland and Universal Studios Hollywood, too!) for quite some time.
 Since 2010, in fact.
 And since then, we’ve become known around the world as one of the best places to find legit Orlando parks deals.
 In fact, many travelers save $50 or more per ticket by buying with Park Savers.

-Just like Universal Orlando, we sell date-based tickets.
+Just like Universal Studios Florida and Islands of Adventure, we sell date-based tickets.
 Though less convenient than flexible-date tickets, they are also considerably less expensive, which is exactly why we like them.
 We’ll go deeper into date-based ticket pricing a little bit later.
-We sell flexible-date tickets as well, however they cost much more than date-specific tickets.
+We sell flexible-date tickets as well, however, they cost much more than date-specific tickets.
 So, if you’re looking for the cheapest tickets to Universal Orlando, date-based tickets are the way to go.

 We also offer a variety of ticket options including One Park Per Day tickets, Park-to-Park tickets, and Universal Express Passes.
 As we’ll dig into next, each option has its own advantages and disadvantages.